 Atheists do not follow a religion.
 Hence, we may ask why the atheists do not at least give religion a chance and try it out.
 Then they can decide first-hand whether it makes sense to them or not.

-The first question is to ask which religion they should choose.
+The first question to ask is which religion they should choose.
 There are several thousands of them, and they are all incompatible: some of them believe in several gods, others believe in one god, and again others believe in no gods, but in spirits or aliens.
 Believers tend to forget from time to time that there are more religions than their own.

-If told to just pick an arbitrary religion, many atheists could reply that this is indeed what they did: they were brought up in a religious household, taught to pray, and went to church or temple.
-They participated in religious rituals, and yet in spite (or as a result) of this they have decided to become atheist.
-These people have tried both options, the religious one and the atheist one, and have made a conscious decision between them (see the preface).
+If told to just pick an arbitrary religion, many atheists could reply that this is indeed what they did: They were brought up in a religious household, taught to pray, and went to church or temple.
+They participated in religious rituals, and yet in spite (or as a result) of this they have decided to become atheist(preface).
+These people have tried both options, the religious one and the atheist one, and have made a conscious decision between them.
 Few believers can say the same.

 Can atheists marry religious people?

 Nothing in the concept of atheism prohibits an atheist from marrying a religious person.
 Humanism, too, has no constraint whatsoever on marrying religious people.
-On the contrary, the Human Rights stipulate that everyone has the right to marry, no matter their religious views or those of their partner 9 (§16).
+On the contrary, the UN Human Rights, to which Humanism subscribes, stipulate that everyone has the right to marry, no matter their religious views or those of their partner[Human Rights: §16].

 Things are different from a believer’s perspective.
-Most religions urge their followers to marry within their own denomination.
+Most religions urge their followers to marry within their own faith.
 Some denominations even forbid interreligious marriage explicitly.
 Therefore, a reason against an atheist-theist marriage is more likely to come from the believer’s side than from the atheist side.

 Can atheists go to church?

 Some religious ceremonies serve to express a certain intention.
-For example, taking the eucharist or saying the Apostle’s Creed indicates a belief in the divinity of Jesus.
+For example, taking the Eucharist or saying the Apostle’s Creed indicates a belief in the divinity of Jesus.
 In general, it is not ethically permissible to engage in these actions if one does not share these intentions.
 Naturally, this applies also to atheists.
 Other parts of religious ceremonies are noncritical.
-For example, an atheist can listen to sermons or sing religious songs without believing what they express — just as they can sing a love song not because they love somebody, but because they like the melody.
+For example, an atheist can listen to sermons or sing religious songs without believing what they express — just as they can sing a love song not because they love somebody, but because they like the tune.

-Thus, an atheist’s attending a religious ceremony is much like an anthropologist attending a Khonvoum ceremony at a Bambuti tribe: They are interested in the ceremony and maybe respect the believers’ faith, but do not share it.
+Thus, an atheist attending a religious ceremony is much like an anthropologist attending a Khonvoum ceremony at a Bambuti tribe: They are interested in the ceremony and maybe respect the believers’ faith, but do not share it.

 Can atheists celebrate Christmas?